rkhullar/example-webapp/docs/tutorial/part-2-project-setup.md

 Now when you start the local fastapi server and head over to `http://localhost:8000/docs` you should see an OpenAPI page with one hello world route, and you should be able to try it out and get a successful response.

+### Okta Integration (Revisit)
+After you've created the client app take note of the "Client ID".
+That value should be used for the `OKTA_CLIENT_ID` in your fastapi run configuration.
+You should also update the value for the `OKTA_HOST` if you haven't already.
+The default value would be something like `dev-12345678.okta.com`.